 - Slowest 24hr Run: 4.92 and 118nm (Marquesas to Tuamotus)

 The Helia isn’t the fastest boat in the world, but she definitely isn’t the slowest either.
-Since we’re doing a trade winds circumnavigation, we’ve spent most of our time going downwind, but we’ve definitely experienced all kinds of conditions.
+Since we’re doing a trade winds circumnavigation, we’ve spent a majority of our time going downwind.
+We have, however, experienced all kinds of conditions.